 - The specific question: “Why did profits drop 20% in Q3?” differs fundamentally from “Should we enter the Southeast Asian market?”

 - Success metrics: What does “solved” look like?
 Revenue recovery?
 Market share gain?
+A go/no-go decision?

-- Constraints: Timeline, budget, organizational politics
+- Constraints: Timeline, budget, organizational politics, regulatory environment

 - Stakeholders: Whose buy-in determines whether the recommendation gets implemented?